-How to Travel in the new world of COVID-19 / Coronavirus
+How to Travel in the new world of Post COVID-19 / Coronavirus

 Let’s face it.
 The world has changed.
 Long gone are the carefree days of blissfully walking through life, nary a thought to the thousands of germs we encounter every second of every day.
 No sir.
 COVID has changed our world.
 Now germs are at the forethought of every step we take.
 Every trip to the grocery store and certainly, every potential road trip or vacation we may plan.
 Here are my best safety tips for traveling during COVID times to help quell your fears and inspire you to get back out on the road to your next quilting adventure!